gravity182/homeserver/Installation.md

 This means you can bypass both GeoIP restrictions and captcha when using Flaresolverr solely.

+Alternatively, you can pass Flaresolverr's traffic through a [VPN](#vpn).

 ---

 ## Myspeed

 Available at `myspeed.<domain>.<tld>`.

-You can choose between Ookla, LibreSpeed and Cloudflare speed test servers in the WebUI.
+You can choose between Ookla, LibreSpeed, and Cloudflare speed test providers in the WebUI.

 ---